UP210527/UP210527_CPP/U3/README.md

 # Development and explanation

 # things to take into account
-a) Do not write numbers with decimal point or letters when asking for the move, as the program crashes
+1. Do not write numbers with decimal point or letters when asking for the move, as the program crashes
-b) In single player mode the player is "O" and the PC is "X".
+2. In single player mode the player is "O" and the PC is "X".
-c) In multiplayer mode player 1 is "O" and player two is "X".
+3. In multiplayer mode player 1 is "O" and player two is "X".
 # Conclusion